 Fylde BC submitted a comprehensive bid to MHCLG and, in May 2021, it was confirmed the historic Fylde market town was one of nine areas in the North West to benefit from a total of £102m worth of funding as part of the FHSF.

-A grant of £6.3m has now been rubber-stamped which will enable the purchase and repurposing of a number of historic buildings on Poulton Street and Preston Street, together with a wide range of improvements to the public realm and outdoor spaces.
+A grant of has been awarded which will enable the purchase and repurposing of historic buildings on Poulton Street and Preston Street, together with a wide range of improvements to the public realm and outdoor spaces.

-It is planned to create a new Heritage and Eco Skills Centre, Arts Centre and Community Cinema, together with the re-development of empty shops and new town centre housing.
+It is planned to create a new Heritage and Eco Skills Centre, Community Cinema, together with the re-development of empty shops and enhanced Public Realm.